-Bangor Land Trust is a local non-profit organization that currently owns and conserves over 800 acres of land with public access in the Bangor area.
-Our mission is to protect for public benefit land and water in the Bangor region that have special ecological, natural, scenic, agricultural, or recreational significance; and increase public understanding of the value of land and water conservation.
+Bangor Land Trust is a nonprofit organization that has conserved over 800 acres of land with public access in the Bangor area.
+Our mission is to protect for public benefit land and water in the Bangor region that have special ecological, natural, scenic, agricultural, or recreational significance; and to increase public understanding of the value of land and water conservation.
 Founded in 2001, BLT is supported by members and fundraising events.

 Check our Calendar of Events on a regular basis as fluctuations occur.
 Sometimes events get added without too much lead time, due to peak timing for spotlight species (for example, Lady's Slippers blooming and Woodcock flying).